Christmas Tree Fire Safety: Preventing Christmas Tree Fires and Other Fires Related to Holiday Decorations

 What to do After a Christmas Tree or Other Holiday Decoration Fire

 If you have fire damage after a Christmas tree or other type of holiday decoration fire, it’s important to clean up quickly to limit the damage.
 Smoke and soot are highly acidic and can leave permanent stains in as little as a few hours.
-Water from firefighting efforts can also cause damage as well.
+Water from firefighting efforts can also cause damage or even lead to mold problems.